vphantom/vof/README.md

 No structural changes are expected, but some verifications are still needed.
 In particular the portability of IEEE floating point numbers is not yet validated.

+An IDL is coming to help structure implementations and share schemas.

 ## ROADMAP

 ### Internal Use Release

 - [x] Deprecate `code` type, downgrade use cases to uppercase strings.
 - [x] Refactor `datetime` type into a bit field.
+- [x] Merge `enum` into `variant` type.
 - [x] New `timespan` bit field.
+- [ ] Introduce JSON IDL.
-- [ ] Confirm float choice vs a "Prefix Varfloat" scheme.
-Do floats have Endianness?
+- [ ] Confirm float choice is unambiguous.
+(We already know that "VarFloat" would waste space.)
 - [x] Finalize specification
 - [ ] Perl 5
 - [ ] Test round-trips to try to catch fatal design issues